 A method was developed to utilize linguistic information (lexical accent types and syntactic boundaries) to improve the performance of the automatic extraction of the F_0 contour generation process model commands.
-The extraction scheme is first to smooth the observed F_0 contour by a piecewise 3rd order polynomial function and to locate accent command positions by taking the derivative of the function.
+The extraction scheme is first to smooth the observed F_0 contour by a piecewise 3^{rd} order polynomial function and to locate accent command positions by taking the derivative of the function.
+The phrase commands are estimated from the residual F_0 contour, which is obtained by subtracting the extracted accent components from the observed F_0 contour.
 If the results of automatic extraction differ from those estimated from the linguistic information, they are modified according to the several rules.
-The results showed that some errors could be corrected by the use of linguistic information, especially when the initial word of an accent phrase is type 0 (flat) accent.
+The results showed that some errors could be corrected by the use of linguistic information; especially when the initial word of an accent phrase is type 0 accent.
 As a whole, the correct extraction rate (recall rate) was increased from 79.8 % to 82.3 % for phrase commands and from 81.6 % to 85.9 % for accent commands.

-1. Introduction
+1 Introduction

 Recent technology on speech information processing largely relies on the speech corpora.
-Several rather large speech corpses have already been developed.
+Several rather large speech corpora have already been developed.
 However, most of them only include phonemic labels with no prosodic labels.
 The major reason for this situation is that the corpora are mostly arranged for speech recognition study, where prosodic features are not so much utilized yet.
 However, control of prosodic features is an important issue in speech synthesis already and use of prosodic features will become mandatory for the future development of speech recognition.

-The major problem on developing prosodic speech corpus (speech corpus with prosodic labels) is that we have no good system for prosody annotation for Japanese.
-The well-known Tone and Break Indices (ToBI) system is a good candidate, and J-ToBI has already been developed with its extended version X-JToBI [1].
-Several speech corpora have already been developed under the ToBI labeling framework, but the ToBI system has an unavoidable defect that it is not based on the quantitative definition of prosodic features.
-It requires "intuition" of the human labelers, and, therefore, the labeling results may fluctuate between labelers.
-Also, labeling by hand is time consuming work.
-To cope with this situation, there were several attempts for the automatic ToBI labeling, though the results were still far from satisfaction and needed manual correction.
+The major problem on developing prosodic speech corpus (speech corpus with prosodic labelling) is that we have no good system for prosody annotation for Japanese.
+The well-known Tone and Break Indices (ToBI) system is a good candidate, and J-ToBI has already been developed with its extended version X-JToBI [Kikuchi and Maekawa.
+(2002)].
+Several speech corpora have already been developed with the ToBI labelling, but the ToBI system has an unavoidable defect that it is not based on the quantitative definition of prosodic features.
+It requires "intuition" of the human labellers, and, therefore, the labelling results may fluctuate between labellers.
+Also, labelling by human is time consuming work.
+To cope with this situation, there were several attempts for the automatic ToBI labelling, though the results were still far from satisfaction and needed manual correction.

-The generation process model for fundamental frequency contour (henceforth F_0 model) will offer us a prosody labeling system with quantitative definition.
-The model assumes two types of commands, phrase and accent commands, as model inputs, and these commands have been proven to have a good correspondence with linguistic and para-/non-linguistic information of speech [2].
+The generation process model for fundamental frequency contour (henceforth F_0 model) will offer us a prosody labelling system with quantitative definition.
+The model assumes two types of commands, phrase and accent commands, as model inputs, and these commands have been proven to have a good correspondence with linguistic and para-/non-linguistic information of speech [Fujiaski and Hirose (1984)].
 For instance, we can easily define the prosodic boundary depth between accent phrases using the absence/existence and magnitude of phrase command between the phrases.
-The major problem with using the F_0 model for prosodic labeling is that we have no good method for automatically extracting the model commands from the observed F_0 contours.
+The major problem with useong the F_0 model for prosodic labelling is that we have no good method for automatically extracting the model commands from the observed F_0 contours.